Climate Resilient Agribusiness for Tomorrow

 ongoing

-Many countries across East Africa are experiencing rising temperatures, unpredictable rainfall patterns, and an increasing number of extreme weather events such as floods and prolonged droughts.
-Climate change is having far-reaching consequences not only for the agricultural sector, but also for the management of natural resources as well as the food security situation for the growing urban and rural population.
-Adoption of climate smart and ecologically sustainable production methods is key to improving productivity of the existing food crop production and supply systems.
+Many countries across East Africa are experiencing the far-reaching consequences of climate change, not only on the agricultural sector, but also on the management of natural resources as well as the food security of the growing urban and rural populations.

 • Climate risk analysis of targeted value chains and identification of business opportunities that address climate change in agriculture.